Adult Mental Health Coordinated Specialty Care for First Episode of Psychosis

 • Have trouble thinking clearly or concentrating.

 There are many possible causes of psychosis, including physical or mental illness, substance misuse, stress or trauma.
 Psychosis can affect any person, across all socioeconomic and ethnic groups.
-First episode psychosis describes the first occurrence of psychosis in people in their late teens to mid-twenties.

 What Are the Benefits of CSC?